rafaqz/Flatten.jl/README.md

 provides `tagflatten()` to flatten any other Tags.jl tag into the same sized vector as `flatten()`.
 This can be useful for attaching Bayesian priors or optional units to each field.
 Regular field data can also be collected with tagflatten:
-`fieldname_tag`, `fieldparent_tag`, `fieltype_tag` and `fielparenttype_tag` provide lists of fieldnames and types that may be useful for building parameter display tables.
-Any user-defined funciton of the form `func(::T, ::Type{Val{FN}}) = ` can be used in `tagflatten`, where T is the struct type and FN is the fieldname symbol.
+`fieldnameflatten`, `parentflatten`, `fieldtypeflatten` and `parenttypeflatten` provide lists of fieldnames and types that may be useful for building parameter display tables.
+Any user-defined function of the form `func(::T, ::Type{Val{fn}}) = ` can be used in `tagflatten`, where T is the struct type and fn is the fieldname symbol.

-Flatten.jl also strips Uniful.jl units for use with numerical tools that don't handle units.

-The AST manipulation code is abstracted in the [Nested.jl](https://github.com/rafaqz/Nested.jl) library.

 This basis of this package was originally written by Robin Deits (@rdeits).
 The current form owes much to discussions and ideas from Jan Weidner (@jw3126) and Robin Deits.